jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 <p align="center">
   <img src="/images/figure6.png" alt="figure6">
   <br>
-  <i>β-Fairness Metric: Combining Fairness and Efficiency in Distribution γ</i>
+  <i>Figure 6 : β-Fairness Metric: Combining Fairness and Efficiency in Distribution γ</i>
 </p>

 This formula combines both fairness (measured by |x1 - x2|) and efficiency (measured by |x1 + x2 - 2|), weighted by the parameter β.
 The term max{1, 2 - 2β} ensures that the metric remains normalized between 0 and 1.